 The light from these newly born stars illuminates the surrounding material, and interacts with hydrogen embedded within the gas clouds, causing the nebulae to emit their own pinkish light.
 The resultant environment has been captured in stunning detail in the new ESO image, in which the dense clouds of cosmic dust contrast strikingly with the stars.

-Though difficult to define, the Omega Nebula is situated to the left of the chaotic image, while the Eagle Nebula dominates the centre.
+Though difficult to define, the Omega Nebula is situated to the left of the chaotic image, while the Eagle Nebula dominates the center.
 Sharpless 2-54 meanwhile is located to the right.

 Scroll down to watch an ESO video zooming in on the three star formation regions as well as a camera pan of the image.